Understanding PMOS (PCOS) and Fertility

-Polycystic Ovary Syndrome (PCOS) affects between 10-13% of reproductive-age individuals worldwide, making it one of the most common endocrine disorders.
-While PCOS can present challenges for conception, understanding this condition and the available treatment options can empower you to make informed decisions about your fertility journey.
+Polyendocrine Metabolic Ovarian Syndrome (PMOS) – formerly Polycystic Ovary Syndrome (PCOS) – affects between 10-13% of reproductive-age individuals worldwide, making it one of the most common endocrine disorders.
+While PMOS can present challenges for conception, understanding this condition and the available treatment options can empower you to make informed decisions about your fertility journey.

 • Irregular menstrual cycles due to infrequent or absent ovulation